 Conclusion

-LLM-driven memory compression that optimizes for the wrong objective produces lower recall than no compression at all.
+The argument: LLM-driven memory compression that optimizes for the wrong objective produces lower recall than no compression at all.
 The failure mode is not compression itself — it is misaligned optimization.
-CBDP demonstrates that objective-aligned compression at aggressive ratios outperforms naive approaches at low ratios, because the information being preserved is precisely the information that future queries need.
+CBDP is designed around the hypothesis that objective-aligned compression at aggressive ratios outperforms naive approaches at low ratios, because the information being preserved is precisely the information that future queries need.
+Whether the magnitude of that gap is large or marginal is the testable empirical question that §Replication will answer.

-The 94:1 compression ratio is not the goal — it is the byproduct of aggressively dropping narrative content that has low query utility.
-The goal is 91.3% recall fidelity on the queries that matter for agent trust.
-That goal is achieved.
+The compression ratio is not the goal — it is the byproduct of aggressively dropping narrative content that has low query utility.
+The goal is high recall fidelity on the queries that matter for agent trust.